International School (Bellevue, Washington)

 International School (IS) is a school for students in grades 6th–12th in the Bellevue School District.
 The school follows a seven by seven curriculum wherein students pursue studies in seven core academic areas for seven years of attendance.
-The seven core subjects are: English, Science, Math, Social Studies, Physical Education, Fine Arts, and French.
+The seven core subjects included are: English, Science, Math, Social Studies, Physical Education, Fine Arts, and French.

 Admission

 Admission to International School is based on a lottery system.
 All students living within Bellevue School District (BSD) boundaries are eligible to enter a lottery in 5th grade, for admittance beginning in 6th grade.
 Lottery information can be found on www.bsd405.org.
 Siblings of students already enrolled get priority, and then names are drawn from the general pool for the remaining spots.
 International School is not affiliated with the Washington Interscholastic Activities Association (WIAA), and if students want to participate in high school sports, they can do so at their "home school" (the Bellevue School District high school that corresponds with their area of residence).
 Sports for middle school students are offered through the school and through the same partner as the other middle schools within BSD.